rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 efficiency of our cars (if you're still using internal combustion engines).

 ### A variable's multiple identities

+All of the above is to show that memory is a severe bottleneck to performance, and it's a reason why it's good to know why there are copies, moves, and references in the first place.

 This is not specific to mojo, but is required understanding nevertheless.
 This knowledge will help in understanding how and why copy and move constructors may or may not be needed in low-level system's programming languages such as mojo,